Chief Risk & Strategy Officer,

 A native of central Ohio, Ken and his family live in Grandview Heights.

-Sandra Carrillo is currently serving as an assistant city prosecutor with the Columbus City Attorney’s Office.
-In her current capacity, Sandra represents the Cities of Columbus and Worthington, Franklin County townships, the villages of Riverlea, Urbancrest and Valleyview, and the State of Ohio in the prosecution of criminal misdemeanor offenses filed at the Franklin County Municipal Courthouse.
+Sandra Carrillo is the owner of Carrillo Law, LLC, using her skills as a compassionate legal advocate and attorney to help individuals navigate the legal system.
+Sandra previously served as an assistant city prosecutor with the Columbus City Attorney’s Office.
+There, Sandra represented the Cities of Columbus and Worthington, Franklin County townships, the villages of Riverlea, Urbancrest and Valleyview, and the State of Ohio in the prosecution of criminal misdemeanor offenses filed at the Franklin County Municipal Courthouse.
 Prior to becoming an attorney, Sandra worked at The Ohio State University in the offices of Government Affairs and Legal Affairs.

 In addition to other activities, Sandra currently serves as a board member of the St. Vincent Family Center, program manager of the Latina Mentoring Academy, and president of Buena Vista Painting, LLC.
 She is also a member of the Columbus Bar Association, the Ohio State Bar Association, the Hispanic National Bar Association – Region X and a life member of Alpha Psi Lambda National, Incorporated.
 Additionally, Sandra is a past graduate of the United Way of Central Ohio’s Project Diversity program, the Hispanic Chamber of Columbus’ Latina Mentoring Academy, and the YWCA’s Gen Y Leadership Program.